lookatthem-tech/jekyll-project-03/index.md

 ### Sphinx site example

-I have a similar portfolio site that I built with sphinx.
-I haven't hosted this site anywhere yet.
-But I'll be happy to show it to anyone who asks!
+I have a similar portfolio site that I built with sphinx to demonstrate what I can do with that tool.

+{% include note.html content="I haven't hosted this site anywhere yet.
+But I'll be happy to show it to anyone who asks!" %}

 ### API course certificates